jagadeeshwithu/wilderhood.github.io/_posts/2015-06-09-Bharatpur.markdown

 ---

 <p>Photos from Bharatpur captured by several photographers have amazed me for years.
 The kind of light and studio like setup with a multitude of birds have always been brilliant to watch.
 I recently had an opportunity to visit Keoladeo National Park in Bharatpur.
-My wish came true when Birdwing Photography’s (http://www.birdwing.in/) trip to Bharatpur and Chambal was announced.</p>
+My wish came true when <a href="http://www.wilderhood.com/organizer/Birdwing%20Photography">Birdwing Travel And Photography</a> trip to Bharatpur and Chambal was announced.</p>

 <p>Once we were there, the light was ideal as it is and I had also hoped to see thousands of birds- a very normal expectation from Bharatpur considering the area's abundance in birds.
 However, I was told that unlike previous years, this year the number of birds had reduced in great numbers.
 I was quite surprised to see just a few Painted storks and not a single Pelican!
 So the ideal studio setup I was anticipating was incomplete without the flying beauties.
 The landscape however remained stunning as ever, so I did manage to get a few images of the activity in the park and also tried to unravel the beauty of the park through photographs.</p>